Bhives/TR-1/README.md

 ## About me

 Studied and graduated from Minsk Radioengineering College, with a degree "Information Technologies' Software" in 2017.
 Currently studying in the Belarusian State University of Informatics and Radioelectronics at the faculty of computer technologies (part-time education).
-Currently working at LLC ByTechService as a service person (over 2 years).
+Currently working at LLC "ByTechService" as a service person (over 2 years).
 My major task there is a tech support of the electronic payment systems.

 ## Skills and abilities: